-You are cordially invited to attend the Annual Meeting of Stockholders of Harvard Bioscience, Inc. (the "Annual Meeting") to be held on Thursday, May 18, 2006 at 9:30 a.m. local time, at the offices of Goodwin Procter LLP, Exchange Place, 53 State Street, Boston, Massachusetts 02109.
+You are cordially invited to attend the Annual Meeting of Stockholders of Harvard Bioscience, Inc. (the "Annual Meeting") to be held on Thursday, May 15, 2008 at 11:00 a.m.
+Boston time, at the offices of Goodwin Procter LLP, Exchange Place, 53 State Street, Boston, Massachusetts 02109.

-The Annual Meeting has been called for the purpose of (i) electing three Class III Directors for three-year terms, such terms to continue until the annual meeting of stockholders in 2009 and until such Directors' successors are duly elected and qualified or until their earlier resignation or removal; (ii) to consider and vote on a proposal to amend the Harvard Bioscience, Inc. Amended and Restated 2000 Stock Option and Incentive Plan to increase the number of shares available for issuance thereunder by 2,000,000; and (iii) to consider and vote upon such other business as may properly come before the Annual Meeting and any adjournments or postponements thereof.
+The Annual Meeting has been called for the purpose of (i) electing two Class II Directors for three-year terms, such terms to continue until the annual meeting of stockholders in 2011 and until such Directors' successors are duly elected and qualified or until their earlier resignation or removal; (ii) to consider and vote on a proposal to approve the Harvard Bioscience, Inc. Second Amended and Restated 2000 Stock Option and Incentive Plan to, among other things, increase the number of shares available for issuance thereunder by 2,500,000; and (iii) to consider and vote upon such other business as may properly come before the Annual Meeting and any adjournments or postponements thereof.

-The Board of Directors has fixed the close of business on March 31, 2006 as the record date for determination of stockholders entitled to notice of, and to vote at, the Annual Meeting and any adjournments or postponements thereof.
+The Board of Directors has fixed the close of business on March 31, 2008 as the record date for determination of stockholders entitled to notice of, and to vote at, the Annual Meeting and any adjournments or postponements thereof.

-The Board of Directors of Harvard Bioscience, Inc. recommends that you vote "FOR" the election of the nominees of the Board of Directors as Directors of Harvard Bioscience, Inc. and that you vote "FOR" the proposal to amend the 2000 Stock Option and Incentive Plan.
+The Board of Directors of Harvard Bioscience, Inc. recommends that you vote "FOR" the election of the nominees of the Board of Directors as Directors of Harvard Bioscience, Inc. and that you vote "FOR" the proposal to approve the Second Amended and Restated 2000 Stock Option and Incentive Plan.